iwanders/pico2w_thing_91c27/README.md

 # Pico2w_thingy_91c27

-A work in progress repo for a PCB with a bunch of sensors on it that attaches to a Raspberry Pi Pico 2W to log things.
+A project for a PCB with a bunch of sensors on it that attaches to a Raspberry Pi Pico 2W to log things.

 - ICM-42688 IMU
 - LSM6DSV320X IMU